uriah65/Archivist/ArchiveLib.Tests/_Read_Me.txt

-﻿Tests are expecting
+﻿Too run tests, please

-1). file 'credentials.txt' in C:\Temp that contains 3 lines
+1).
+Create file 'ArchiveLibCredentials.txt' in C:\Temp that contains 3 lines

 domain
 username
 userpassword

 2).
-Test folder Archive should be accessible to above user, but denied for current user.
+Allow full access to the test folder ArchiveLib.Tests\Archive for the credentials above.
+3).
+Deny current user access to the folder above.